heheda12345/MagPy-AE/Table3/README.md

 ### 1. Preparing

-To evaluate and get the results shown in Table 3, please download the following ParityBench source code and do the experiments under the directory:
+To evaluate and get the results shown in Table 3, please download ParityBench source code and do the experiments under the directory:
+**For AE Reviewers**: This repo is saved at `~/pytorch-jit-paritybench`

 ```
 git clone git@github.com:heheda12345/pytorch-jit-paritybench.git